frankbolviken/quiescent-grid/README.md

 # grid

-A Clojure library designed to ... print out pretty grid
+Example project to draw pretty grid with advanced options like sorting and grouping, using ClojureScript and React.

 ## Usage